CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

 permalink: /tutorials/asm/libcreation.html
 ---

-If you are loking to create an ASM or C library, this is the place!
+If you are looking to create an ASM or C library, this is the place!
 Simply follow the simple steps below.

 # Creation